Howard Kremer

-Howard Michael Kremer (born February 3, 1971), also known by his stage name Dragon Boy Suede and his nicknames H. Michael Kre and Howie Michael Motorcycle, is an American comedian and comedic rapper.
+Howard Michael Kremer (born February 3, 1968), also known by his stage name Dragon Boy Suede and his nicknames H. Michael Kre and Howie Michael Motorcycle, is an American comedian and comedic rapper.
 Howard Kremer is the host of the Who Charted? podcast, available on the Earwolf podcasting empire and formerly co-hosted with Kulap Vilaysack.
-He also co-hosts the podcast Grifthorse with writer/comedian/actor Megan Koester.
+He also co-hosts the podcast Grifthorse with writer, comedian and actor Megan Koester.

 Personal life

 Kremer was raised in Matawan, New Jersey.
 He has a twin sister, Nancy, as well as an older sister and an older brother, Leigh.
 Kremer often impersonates Leigh (Lee) in his comedy.
 After attending New York University, and Monmouth University (where he hosted a radio program), Kremer moved to Austin, TX where he pursued a career in stand-up comedy.
 With his writing partner, Brad "Chip" Pope, Kremer created the MTV single-camera comedy series Austin Stories.
 After the success of Austin Stories, Kremer moved to Los Angeles, CA to further his writing career.